Code-Institute-Submissions/GhostlyPleb-portfolio-project-1_JulyResub/README.md

 - The about section at the bottom of the page simply has the links to all major social media platforms, click on each icon will direct the user to the corresponding website.

-## Features Left to Implement

-- On the subscribe page, I never got the chance to implement the a 404 error page once the user completes the form.
-- Would like to redesign the layout of the main page, I have learned alot from just doing this assingment and if not for the time restraint then I would have choosen to do things differently.

 ## Testing

 - I tested the webpage in multiple differnet website e.g chrome, firefox and edge.
 They all worked.